K-Phoen/RulerZBundle/README.md

         elasticsearch: false
 ```

-The `executors` section allows you to enable only the executors needed by your
+The `targets` section allows you to enable only the compilation targets needed
-application.
+by your application.

 Licence
 -------